Mathew-O-2026/PartnerProfile/README.md

 # PartnerProfile
-This is a school project for Homework
+This is a school project for Classwork